adampaquette/Typely/README.md

 ## NotEqual Validator

-Ensures that the value is not equal to a specified value.
+Ensures that the value is not equal to the specified value.

 Example: